CimoneWright/DIM/dim/README.md

 sudo python3 main.py -i 192.168.122.14 -l 80 -m 6 -M 6 -a 8008 -n 8009 -r ./test_iptables.rules -t False

-## For Developers and Testers
-### Running the Unittests
-1. Select the test class you wish to run (We recommend doing just the generic ones for now.)
-2. Run ``python3 -m unittest <module_name>.<TestCaseClassName>``
-(ex. ``python3 -m unittest test_setup.SetupTestCaseGeneric`` will run all tests of setup that are not operating system related)
-3. Done!
-You should have feedback as to whether your tests succeeded or not.

 ##Helpful commands to filter ports
 1. Inspect listing port